philholden/react-iframe-bind/README.md

 This demo demonstrates a few things:

 * The [Flux](https://facebook.github.io/flux/docs/overview.html) pattern for communicating between stores and components.
 * Sharing a component's `class` on the parent iframe with children on the same domain by exposing it on the parent's `window` object and instantiating it with the child's `React` instance.
 It will render using data from the parent's store while DOM is handled on the child.
 The child will stay in sync with the parent when the child frame is reloaded.
-And no references to unloaded child should be left on parent. _You could not share a directive in this way in Angular but this demo show how you and share a `factory` between iframe and bind digest cycles together [here](http://plnkr.co/edit/NX66ER0oRpy9fzBrYuTi?p=preview)_
+And no references to unloaded child should be left on parent. _You could not share a directive in this way in Angular but this demo show how you and share a `factory` between iframes and bind digest cycles together [here](http://plnkr.co/edit/NX66ER0oRpy9fzBrYuTi?p=preview)_
 * A component communicating with an iframe loaded from a different domain using window message events (security restrictions prevent sharing of objects between domains).
 The child has its own store so if you reload this child the store will be reset to 0.
 * The use of wrapper components to separate data marshalling and rendering concerns
 * [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) to allow html templates in JS